treeframework/trump.hidden/README.md

 ## Dependencies

-The Hidden module depends on one other modules:
+The Hidden module depends on one other module:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)